Site Map

 Deficiency - antithrombin III - congenital; Antithrombin III deficiency - congenital

-Congenital antithrombin III deficiency is a genetic disorder that causes the blood to clot more than normal.
+Congenital antithrombin III (three) deficiency is a genetic disorder that causes the blood to clot more than normal.

 Images